ChiLiubio/microeco/README.md

 <br>
 The reason is that network construction require igraph package.
-We donot put the igraph and some other packages (in bioconductor or github) on the "Imports" part of microeco package.
+We donot put the igraph and some other packages (e.g. SpiecEasi in github) on the "Imports" part of microeco package.

 The solutions:

 1. install the package when encounter such an error.
-Actually, it's very easy to install the packages of CRAN in Rstudio.
+Actually, it's very easy to install the packages from CRAN or bioconductor.
 Just try it.

 2. install the packages in advance.
-We recommend this solution if you are interest in most of the methods in the microeco package.
+We recommend this solution if you are interest in most of the methods in the microeco package and want to repeat the analysis in tutorial.

 We show several packages that are published in CRAN and not installed automatically.

 <div id="content-wrapper">